The Vanishing Family

 À propos de ce contenu audio

 In the idyllic American town of Pleasant Hills, Pennsylvania, there lived a family with nine siblings, the youngest a girl named Barb.
-As the older children headed off to college and started their lives, only Barb was home to see their beautiful, still-young mother fall under a gothic spell, changed into someone she didn’t recognize: withdrawn, neglectful, uncaring.
+As the older children headed off to college and started their lives, only Barb was home to see their beautiful, still-young mother fall under a gothic spell, changing into someone she didn’t recognize: withdrawn, neglectful, uncaring.
 Thus begins The Vanishing Family, journalist Robert Kolker’s superb follow-up to Hidden Valley Road (“Deeply compassionate and chilling,” wrote The Washington Post).
-The family, we learn, has a genetic mutation that causes dementia, but with an especially cruel twist.
+This family, we learn, has a genetic mutation that causes dementia, but with an especially cruel twist.
 As early as their forties, formerly loving parents and hard-driving executives will lose their jobs, have affairs, take up drinking—shed all inhibitions and sense of responsibility—and become people their families hardly know.
-Their former personalities seem to vanish--and there is a fifty-fifty chance that it will happen to their children, too.
+Their former personalities seem to vanish—and there is a fifty-fifty chance that it will happen to their children, too.

 Aucun commentaire pour le moment